Ask the Doctor - Answers to your Parenting Questions

-My almost eight-year-old daughter has a very hard time falling asleep at night.
-Right now it is worse than ever as I am trying to get her out of the summer routine and back into a routine that will work once school starts in two weeks.
-(We will have to wake up around 6:30 a.m. then.)
-Currently, I have been waking her up earlier, hoping that she will fall asleep earlier at night but it seems to be back-firing.
+My almost eight year old daughter has a very hard time falling asleep at night.
+Right now it is worse than ever as I am trying to get her out of the summer routine and back into a school routine.
+We have to wake up around 6:30 a.m. for school.
+I have been waking her up earlier, hoping that she will fall asleep earlier at night but it seems to be back-firing.
 Even though I start the bedtime routine around 8:30 p.m. she isn't falling asleep until around 10:15.
 It is making us both very anxious and she keeps saying "I can't sleep.
-My body feels too cookoo."
-I would like some advice on how to get her to sleep now and even during the school year.
+My body feels too cuckoo."
 I've tried kid yoga videos, I scratch her back, I read books, sing, I do everything.
 She is now exhausted in the day and is acting very hyper-active and revved up but I know she is really just tired out.
-I'd appreciate any ideas now and in general as this is an ongoing problem.
-Thanks.
-Nina

 Dear Nina,